 I also eat inexpensively.
 I spend perhaps a $1.50 for breakfast, $2.00 for lunch, and then I splurge for dinner, perhaps $4-6, and this is if I go out to eat!
 Of course, if you visit some of this country’s wonderful outdoor markets, you’ll find the freshest meats, fruits, and vegetables, and can cook for yourself and spend even less.

 I Need Good and Convenient Medical Care!

-Some foreigners living and retir in Costa Rica complain that the medical system here is overcrowded.
+Some foreigners living and retiring in Costa Rica complain that the medical system here is overcrowded.
 It often takes hours to see a doctor.

 Yes, in some areas there are fewer doctors per capita than in the United States but this generally applies to people living in the San Jose area.
 It oftentimes relates to people who have elected to get on the “CAJA” system, which is the most basic health insurance program, run by the government, to which most Ticos belong.